nickramos12/cyber-journey/README.md

-# My Learning Journey
+# Welcome to my Learning Journey

-This repo tracks my progress in IT, Networking, and Cybersecurity.
+This repo tracks my self-education progress in IT, Networking, and Cybersecurity.

 ## What's Inside
 - HTB Lab write-ups